CIEH Wales Conference

 Complete with a tailored exhibition and relaxed social evening, this event is a wonderful opportunity for us to network and celebrate as a profession.

-For early birds booking ahead of 30 September*, we’re offering a discounted price of £225 for CIEH members (including Affiliates and Students) and £265 for non-members.
+We’re offering a special subsidized rate of £225 for CIEH members (including Affiliates and Students) and £265 for non-members.

 Explore the full programme here